theappbusiness/accessibility-guidelines/README.md

 * [Non-text contrast:]() Make sure that interactive controls (including visual elements that indicate their states) and important graphics have enough contrast against their adjacent colours.

-* [Text spacing:]() Users that no information or functionality gets lost if users increase the space between lines, paragraphs, letters and words.
+* [Text spacing:]() Ensure that no information or functionality gets lost if users increase the space between lines, paragraphs, letters and words.

 * [Content on hover or focus:]() If extra content appears when users focus or hover an element, that extra content is easily dismissable, hoverable and persistent.

-### Principle 2: Operable
+### 2. Easy to operate

 Your website/app must be navigable and usable no matter how someone uses it (without a mouse, with voice commands, or with a screen magnifier for example).